das11/das11.github.io/_pages/about.md

 ---
 layout: about
 title: About Me
-author:
+author: Kabir Das
 image: assets/images/about/author.png
 signature: assets/images/about/signature.png
 ---

-Developer with a demonstrated history of working in the computer software industry.
-Skilled in Python, Android, Firebase, Ionic and C++ with experience working on Computer Vision.
+I'm a developer with a demonstrated history of working in the technology industry.
+Skilled in Python, openCV, Laravel, Android, Firebase, Ionic and C++ currently focusing on Computer Vision.

 I am driven by the conendrum of visual perception and its underlying meaning through technology.